opeerator/Alien-Invasion-2D/README.md

 Alien Invasion game developed using pygame package in python.

 <h4> Instructions </h4>
-To run the game you can simply install pygame using pip and run the alien-invasion.py file!
+To run the game you can simply install pygame using pip and run the alien-invasion.py file.

 <h4> Customize game settings </h4>
 You can easily customize settings such as alien drop speed and etc by modifying the "settings.py" file.